 Different Ways to Use a Lemon

-1. Lemon Essential Oil
+1. Lemon essential oil

 Lemon oil contains d-limonene, l-limonene, and terpenes, as well as the aldehyde citral, which is responsible for lemon’s distinct aroma.

-2. Lemon Peel and Zest
+2. Lemon peel and zest

 The peel of a lemon has some calcium, vitamin C, potassium, and fiber.
 It is also a source of antioxidant flavonoids and pectin.
-(15)
+(13)

 The limonene in lemon peels and oil may have cancer-fighting properties and may also help relieve heartburn.

-3. Lemon Seeds
+3. Lemon seeds